vpdb/server/SAAS.md

 [Rollbar](https://rollbar.com) is another crash reporter.
 Like Raygun, it's configured in the settings at `vpdb.services.rollbar`.

+## LogDNA

+[LogDNA](https://logdna.com/) is a log management platform.
+VPDB sends structured logs, which makes it possible to filter by request, user, or IP.
+LogDNA is enabled in the settings under `vpdb.logging.logdna`.

 ## Sqreen

 [Sqreen](https://www.sqreen.io) provides several security-related features.